Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras: Modular theory and Haagerup spaces

 Let $\M$ be a von Neumann algebra, i.e.\ a $*$-algebra of bounded linear operators on some Hilbert space, that is closed in the weak operator topology and contains the identity.
 The set of operators commuting with all elements of $\M$ is called the commutant of $\M$, and denoted $\M'$; von Neumann's bicommutant theorem then states that a $*$-algebra of bounded linear operators containing the identity is a von Neumann algebra if and only if $\M=\M''$, the latter being the bicommutant $(\M')'$ of $\M$.

 The notion of nonnegative operators induces a partial order on $\M$: by definition, $X\leq Y$ if $Y-X$ is a nonnegative operator.
 A map on $\M$ such that the null operator is the only nonnegative operator mapped to the zero element is called \emph{faithful}.
-Linear forms $\omega$ on $\M$ with the additional regularity property that $\omega(\limsup_n X_n)=\limsup_n \omega(X_n)$ if $X_n$ is an increasing sequence of self-adjoint operators are called \emph{normal}.
+Linear forms $\omega$ on $\M$ with the additional regularity property that $\omega(\limsup_n X_n)=\limsup_n \omega(X_n)$ if $X_n$ is an increasing sequence of self-adjoint operators are called \emph{normal}, and this property is also known to be equivalent to various other types of continuity with respect to typical topologies on von Neumann algebras.
 A linear form which maps nonnegative operators to nonnegative scalars is called \emph{positive}.
-A positive linear form $\omega$ from $\M$ to $[0,+\infty]$ will be called a \emph{weight}.
+A positive linear form $\omega$ from nonnegative operators of $\M$ to $[0,+\infty]$ will be called a \emph{weight}.
 A weight $\omega$ such that the set of nonnegative elements $A$ with $\omega(A)<+\infty$ is weakly dense is called \emph{semifinite}.
 A weight $\omega$ with the property that $\omega(\id)=1$ is called a \emph{state} (and necessarily takes values in $[0,+\infty)$).
 A weight or state with the property that $\omega(XY)=\omega(YX)$ for all $X$, $Y$ in $\M$ is called \emph{tracial}, or a \emph{trace}.

 A standard representation of some von Neumann algebra $\M$ is a quadruple $(\pi,\H,\H^+,\J)$ where $\H$ is a Hilbert space (with scalar product denoted $\braket\cdot\cdot$), $\pi$ is a faithful morphism of $*$-algebras from $\M$ to $\bh$, $\H^+$ is a self-dual cone of $\H$ (i.e.\ the set of $\phi$ in $\H$ such that $\braket \phi\psi\geq 0$ for all $\psi$ in $\H^+$ is $\H^+$ itself), $\J$ is an anti-unitary involution of $\H$, and these different objects satisfy the following properties: \begin{myitemize} \item $\J\M \J=\M'$, \item $\J X\J=X^*$ for $X$ in $\M\cap \M'$, \item $\J\psi=\psi$ for $\psi$ in $\H^+$, \item $\J X\J X\, \H^+\subset \H^+$ for $X\in \H$. \end{myitemize} A standard representation of a von Neumann algebra $\M$ always exists (we will describe one of them below), and if $(\pi_1,\H_1,\H_1^+,\J_1)$ and $(\pi_2,\H_2,\H_2^+,\J_2)$ are two standard representations, then there exists a unitary operator $U:\H_1\to \H_2$ such that $U\pi_1(X)U^*=\pi_2(X)$ for all $X\in \M$, $U\J_1U^*=\J_2$ and $U\H_1^+=\H_2^+$.